AlgoRythm-Dylan/WebCrawler/journal.md

 This is an unstructured document where I may reflect on anything I determine to be of value.

+## Organizing Visual Studio projects
+Visual Studio groups up C(++) projects into header and implementation files.
+These files, no matter where they are on the actual file tree, are all shown next to each other in a list.

+This is actually really nice, in my opinion, but can become a horrendous, unhelpful infinity-scroll for larger projects.

+Visual studio offers the ability to change the tree to a filesystem representation, but it's just not the same.
+It's just not as nice.
+So what's the best of both worlds?

+Static libraries.

+For each logical "module" of your solution - for example, the HttpClient - create a new project in visual studio that compiles to a static library.
+Then, add that library's folder path to your pain project's "additional include directories" option, and add the project reference.

+Now your solution explorer tree is grouped up by project and you get to keep the nice .h/.cpp sorting which is default in VS.

 ## std::optional
 c++ is not like the other girls.
 A string can't point to null, because in other languages, objects aren't objects: